nonblocking/nonsnapshot-maven-plugin/README.md

 On *Jenkins* you can use pre-build and post-build steps for #2 and #5.

-This configuration guarantees that the artifact versions in the dependencies of a POM file are always available from the remote Maven repository.
+This configuration guarantees that the artifact versions in the dependencies section of a POM file are always available from the remote Maven repository.
 (And so the developers no longer need all the Java projects in their workspace.)

 ### Making auto-deployments simple

-If you've once setup the auto-release as described above, auto-deployment is pretty simple:
+If you've once set up the auto-release as described above, setting up an auto-deployment is pretty simple:

 Just create a new release (POM-) artifact which includes all your deployment artifacts in the dependencies section.
 For example: